 The trooper comes to the window, glancing in at the quiet girls now sitting erect with matching angelic smiles.
 He does a quick sweep of the interior, of Dale's hand on what could easily have been a concealed night-stick or sawed-off.
 "You're a little deflated," he says finally.
 He nods towards the back of the van.
 "Left rear."

 Dale swallows.
 "Oh.
 Okay.
 Yes, I see."
-Hoping that the officer doesn't want him to get out and look.
+Hoping the officer doesn't want him to get out and look.

 "There's a service area a half mile up.
 I suggest you get some air."
 He studies the girls for a few more seconds before tapping the door and going back to his car.

 "Thank you, officer.
 Thank you," Dale sounds too relieved, and the girls break into a little "Oh my god!" drama of hand-flapping and face-fanning.